A grieving person in a suit places a red tulip on a gravestone in a cemetery.

 Wrongful Death FAQs

-While you’re legally allowed to file a lawsuit yourself, it’s in your best interest to have an experienced Texas wrongful death lawyer on your side.
+While you’re legally allowed to file a lawsuit yourself, it’s in your best interest to have an experienced wrongful death lawyer on your side.
 With Braker White, you’ll have a lawyer who will give you the absolute best shot at getting the money you need.
 Our office can take the stress of the legal process off your shoulders so you can focus on recovering from your loss.

-Yes, you can file a wrongful death claim even if the guilty party is facing criminal charges.
+Yes, you can file a wrongful death claim even if the responsible party is facing criminal charges.
 These are two separate processes.
 A wrongful death claim is a civil action, and its purpose is to seek compensation for the loss suffered by the deceased’s family.
 This is independent of any criminal proceedings which are intended to penalize the wrongdoer for their actions.
-In other words, a criminal charge or conviction does not preclude you from pursuing a civil wrongful death claim.
+In other words, a criminal charge or conviction does not prevent you from pursuing a civil wrongful death claim.
 In fact, it may be helpful to your claim.

-Our Team of Wrongful Death Attorneys
+Our Odessa Wrongful Death Attorneys

 At Braker White, we understand the immense pain that comes with losing a loved one.
 Our goal is to make the process of recovering financial losses during this time as seamless and stress-free as possible.
 We’re not just lawyers, we’re also your compassionate advocates in Odessa, dedicated to helping you find justice and closure.
 Trust us to handle your case while you focus on healing and honoring the memory of your loved one.